munificent/game-programming-patterns/book/observer.markdown

 elegant solution using a pointer to a pointer.

 I didn't do that here because it confuses at least half the people I show it to.
-It's a worthwhile exercise for you to do though: It helps you really think in terms of pointers.
+It's a worthwhile exercise for you to do, though: It helps you really think in terms of pointers.

 </aside>